-I made this pig in the bath tub cake for my sister’s birthday.
-The cake was requested by her husband for her 33rd birthday and he let me decide on the theme for the cake.
+I made this pig birthday cake for my sister’s birthday.
+The cake was requested by her husband for her 33rd birthday.
+And he let me decide on the theme for the cake.
 He knew I would choose something sarcastic or humorous and was perfectly ok with it.

-My sister used to be nicknamed ‘piggy’ at home and so I decided there could not be a better theme for her than a piggy themed cake for her birthday.
+My sister used to be nicknamed ‘piggy’ at home.
+So I decided there could not be a better theme for her than a piggy themed cake for her birthday.

-All in all, I hope you will find this design as exciting as I did decorating it.
+All in all, I hope you will find this pig cake design as exciting as I did decorating it.

 These were the main supplies I used to decorate this cake: